 Entraining air is a means of reducing the likelihood of cavitation.
 When air is present in the water it adds a damping effect to the collapsing bubbles of cavitating regions, thus reducing cavitation damage.
 If the velocities in the spillway are sufficiently high, then aeration devices should be added to entrain air and reduce cavitation.

-In this stepped spillway simulation shown here, the turbulent boundary layer grows from the channel wall as the flow moves over the spillway crest.
+In the stepped spillway simulation shown above, the turbulent boundary layer grows from the channel wall as the flow moves over the spillway crest.
 The existence of air entrainment at the free surface is called the inception point.

 Fish passage design

-When air is entrained into water, it can help sustain the growth of microorganisms and ensure the survival of healthy fish populations.
-However, dissolved gas at supersaturated conditions has been identified as a water quality issue negatively affecting aquatic organisms.
-Another use for the air entrainment model is in marine biology to determine the concentrations of air entrained from spillways that is released into a river downstream.
+When air is entrained into water, it can help sustain the growth of microorganisms and support the survival of healthy fish populations.
+However, dissolved gas at supersaturated conditions has been identified as a water quality issue which negatively affects aquatic organisms.
+FLOW-3D’s air entrainment model is used to determine the concentrations of air entrained from spillways that is released into a river downstream.